 The group will find this paper and summarize it, repeating steps a and b above.
 The groups will continue with this process until reaching the earliest possible original paper that set the stage for this research line.
-If the historical roots are especially \[antique\] you may want to read about it in a book or an encyclopedia, otherwise only experimental papers (not reviews) are required.
+If the historical roots are especially "antique" you may want to read about it in a book or an encyclopedia, otherwise only experimental papers (not reviews) are required.

 After reaching the historical roots and summarizing the various papers as described in a and b, the group will provide an integrative summary of the development of the scientific idea that led to the most recent (the first) publication (no more that $\frac{1}{2}$ - $\frac{3}{4}$ of a page at the most.
 A graphical representation of this stage is advisable).
 You will need to submit hard copies of the publications.

 Your presentation should describe this process and content.

-Stages 1 and 2 of this project together with a hard copy of the first 2 papers, needs to be submitted at the first class meeting of the 2nd semester.
-Later on, each group will present their project (30 minutes each) during class.
+Stages 1 and 2 of this project along with a hard copy of the first 2 papers should be submitted during the first class meeting of the 2nd semester.
+Later on, groups will present their projects (30 minutes each) during class.
 The written assignment should be submitted by the last day of the 2nd semester.

-Required Reading: TBD
+Required Reading: